mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ### Tableau

 - You can find a link to our dashboard [here] DO NOT FORGET TO LINK URL

+## Version Control

+GitHub was used for version control to track changes and manage the development history of the project.
+Regular commits were made after every section addition or small changes with descriptive comments.
+This ensured that changes were recorded systematically, earlier versions could be restored if needed.

+Git commands used:

+- git add .
+- git commit -m "Descriptive Comment"
+- git push

 ## Main Data Analysis Libraries